Partnering with Creative Care is a way out of opioid addiction

 Opioid treatment at Creative Care is completely customized for each patient.
 The expert team of care providers evaluates all aspects of addiction, including biological, psychological, and social causes, to create the optimal recovery plan.

 Patients typically see their primary therapist several times each week and their secondary counselor once a week.
-Depending on the situation, patients may also see the Creative Care consulting psychiatrist as much as three times weekly.
-Family and/or couples therapy is usually once a week and is a crucial part of recovery.
+Additionally, depending on the situation, patients may also see the Creative Care consulting psychiatrist as much as three times weekly.
+Furthermore, family and/or couples therapy is usually once a week and is a crucial part of recovery.

 While at Creative Care, you or your loved one will work through a 12-step program with the full support of a compassionate and caring team.